cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 ---
-title: CosmJS - Create the objects for your GUI
+title: The Custom Objects for Your Checkers Blockchain
 order: 22
-description: Create the objects that your GUI will use
+description: Creating the objects for your GUI
 tag: deep-dive
 ---

-# CosmJS - Create the objects for your GUI
+# The Custom Objects for Your Checkers Blockchain

 <HighlightBox type="prerequisite">